 How are the Tahitians keeping their culture alive?
 Although 75 percent of the population is of Polynesian descent, the French influence is also prominent.
 In the past few years, Tahitians have made a dedicated effort to keep their culture alive by teaching the Tahitian language in school, encouraging traditional sports, arts, and crafts, and passing on Tahitian dance and music to the next generation.

-Marae, or religious stone temples, are found throughout the Society Islands of Tahiti.
-These sites were sacred and very important places of political and social gathering in ancient Polynesia.
+Marae, or religious stone temples, are found throughout The Islands of Tahiti.
+These sites were sacred and very important places of political and social gathering in ancient Polynesia and remain sacred throughout the islands.
 Experts are learning more and more about the early Polynesians as they restore and uncover the marae.